Video Streaming Content Delivery – What to Look for in a CDN in 2025

 Internet Connection

 A strong internet connection is a must for streaming over the internet.
-This applies to both the broadcaster and viewers.
-An unstable connection on either end can affect the video delivery and reduce the quality of the stream.
-A broadcaster’s server needs to be able to deliver video streams that can adapt to different bandwidth capabilities to avoid buffering for viewers with slower connections.
+This applies to both the broadcaster and the viewers.
+An unstable connection on either end can introduce latency, buffering, and even complete stream failure.
+A broadcaster’s server needs to deliver video streams that can adapt to different bandwidth capabilities to avoid buffering for viewers with slower connections.

 Streaming Protocols

-When Adobe’s Flash player was still the standard video player for online streaming, RTMP was the primary protocol used for streaming delivery.
+• RTMP: When Adobe’s Flash player was still the standard video player for online streaming, RTMP was the primary protocol for streaming delivery.
+While its role in last-mile delivery to viewers has diminished, RTMP remains a standard protocol for ingesting live streams from encoders to streaming platforms due to its low latency for contribution.

 Adaptive Bitrate Streaming

-As we mentioned, the viewers’ individual internet connections affect the quality of the video that is delivered to them.
+As we mentioned, each viewer’s internet connections affect the quality of the video delivered to them.
 While broadcasters can’t control these varying internet connections, they can accommodate them.

 Adaptive bitrate streaming requires the support of a compatible video player and streaming protocols.
 It also requires video transcoding tools to create the different renditions of the stream.